-Blackheads and whiteheads are different types of non-inflammatory acne, but they can be treated with similar ingredients — salicylic acid, retinol, benzoyl peroxide, and glycolic acid are all active ingredient powerhouses that work to unclog pores and keep these breakouts at bay.
+Blackheads and whiteheads are different types of non-inflammatory acne, but they can be treated the same!
+Salicylic acid, retinol, benzoyl peroxide, and glycolic acid are all active ingredient powerhouses that work to unclog pores and keep these breakouts at bay.
 SLMD's 30-Day Acne System contains products formulated with the first three ingredients and breaks them down into an easy, effective, straight forward routine.

-You can find Glycolic Acid, along with Salicylic Acid and Lactic Acid, in SLMD’s Resurfacing Acne Swipes, a great addition to your skincare routine if you’re looking to start regularly exfoliating — which has been proven to prevent noninflammatory acne and dark spots/hyperpigmentation.
-These should be used after cleansing and before using a treatment product like Retinol Serum or BP Lotion, for those using the Acne System.
+You can find Glycolic Acid, along with Salicylic Acid and Lactic Acid, in SLMD’s Resurfacing Acne Swipes, a great addition to your skincare routine if you’re looking to start regularly exfoliating — which has been proven to prevent non-inflammatory acne and dark spots/hyperpigmentation, resulting from past breakouts.
+These should be used like a toner — after cleansing and before using a treatment product like Retinol Serum, BP Lotion, or Sulfur Lotion, for those using one of the Acne Systems.

 Why these ingredients?